-- √ New oil-fired furnaces and boilers should have an AFUE of 83%. - ✓ Install new oil-fired furnaces and boilers with adequate clearances to facilitate maintenance. - √ Inspect the existing chimney and the vent connector.
-Replace the vent connector with Type L double-wall vent pipe. - ✓ Install a stainless steel chimney liner if necessary.
-See "Special Venting Considerations for Gas" on page 288.
+- √ New oil-fired furnaces and boilers should have a minimum AFUE rating of 85%. - √ Measured SSE for new oil-fired furnaces and boilers should 85% or more. - ✓ Install new oil-fired furnaces and boilers with adequate clearances to facilitate maintenance. - √ Inspect the existing chimney and the vent connector.
+Replace the vent connector with Type L double-wall vent pipe if necessary. - ✓ Install a stainless steel chimney liner if necessary.
+See "Special Venting Considerations for Gas" on page 337.

 - √ Verify that the clearances between the vent connector and nearby combustibles are adequate.
-See "Clearances to Combustibles for Vent Connectors" on page 281. - ✓ Install a new fuel filter, and purge the fuel lines as part of the new installation.
+See "Clearances to Combustibles for Vent Connectors" on page 329. - ✓ Install a new fuel filter, and purge the fuel lines as part of the new installation.